KazukiChikito/React-Tutorial-Notes/1 React Basics.md

       <h1 style={{color: "red"}}>Hello Style!</h1>
       <p>Add a little style!</p>
     </>
-  );
+  )
 }
 ```

->In JSX, JavaScript expressions are written inside curly braces, and since JavaScript objects also use curly braces, the styling in the example above is written inside two sets of curly braces `{{}}`.
+>In JSX, JS expressions are written inside curly braces, and since JS objects also use curly braces, the styling in the example above is written inside two sets of curly braces `{{}}`.

 You can also create an object with styling information, and refer to it in the style attribute: